High Point Regional High School: History

 The Montague district began seeking to annul the relationship with High Point Regional and resume sending students to Port Jervis.
 In February 2018 all seven members of the Montague board approved a symbolic resolution to not renew its ties with High Point.
 Eric Obernauer of the New Jersey Herald stated that the Montague-High Point relationship was "frosty" and "icy".
 The Montague district chose to switch back to Port Jervis because Port Jervis offered a lower tuition than High Point; High Point charged $16,368 per student to Montague.
 All six members of the Montague district voted, in October 2019, to switch back to Port Jervis. to switch back to Port Jervis.
 The High Point district sought to block this request on the grounds it and its students would be financially impacted.
 The Montague district stated that the districts signed an agreement in 2018 that would allow Montague to leave at will.
 By December 2020 the districts were in a legal dispute.
 The High Point agreement is scheduled to end in 2024.

 By 2021, the new Montague board sought to dismiss lawsuits against High Point.
 Obernauer stated "dissatisfaction with how the Montague district is being run and legal fees spent trying to resume the longstanding relationship with Port Jervis, coupled with a growing acceptance of the High Point relationship, appear to have changed public sentiment."

+In 2021, there were 82 students from Montague Township among the 889 enrolled at High Point High School.